daftkid/daftkid.github.io/_posts/2022-06-08-terraform-provider-how-it-works-part-2.markdown

 }
 {% endhighlight %}

+The `provider` package might have another name depending on your provider name (and therefore package name).
+Usually, the provider package is a separate directory within the whole Provider's repo.

+`provider.Provider` is a name of a function within the `provider` package and it MUST return a pointer to `schema.Provider` object in order to conform to Terraform protocol.

-In general, Provider should be defined in the following way:
+In general, a Provider should be defined in the following way:
 {% highlight go %}
 func Provider() *schema.Provider {
 	return &schema.Provider{